oesterle/partycar/README.md

 # partycar
 Our PartyCar connected car hack at iOSDevCamp 2015.

+Cleaning up code to remove proprietary assets and enable public sharing.

-Cleaning up code; watch this space.
+Watch this space.